Franklin T. Lambert

-Franklin T. Lambert is a professor of history at Purdue University.
-He received his PhD from Northwestern University in 1990 and has special interests in American Colonial and Revolutionary Era history.
+Franklin T. Lambert (born April 17, 1943) is a professor of history at Purdue University, Indiana, United States.
+He received his PhD from Northwestern University, Illinois, in 1990 and has special interests in American Colonial and Revolutionary Era history.
 Before earning his PhD he was also a punter for the Pittsburgh Steelers from 1965 to 1966.

+Football career

+Lambert was a professional football punter who played two seasons with the Pittsburgh Steelers of the National Football League (NFL).
+He had played college football at the University of Mississippi for the Ole Miss Rebels.